ringcentral/ringcentral-faq/docs/voice_ringout.md

 ### How can I make an outgoing call through the API?

-An outgoing call can be made using RingCentral's RingOut API and using WebRTC.
+An outgoing call can be made programmatically using the RingOut API and WebRTC.

-The RingCentral API can be accessd using OAuth 2.0 for authentication and authorization with REST for access to API resources.
-From the user’s perspective it will work in a similar way as the RingOut feature on the RingCentral Web Site (more details about RingOut feature can be found here).
-The API accepts the phone number where caller wants to pick the call, the called party number and optionally a caller ID.
-More details and examples can be found in the RingCentral API documentation.

 ### What is Ringout?